AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 - ✅ Fixed tabulation in all pages
 - ✅ Implement responsive Nav sticky Component in all pages
 - ✅ Implement responsive Footer Component in all pages
-- ✅ Updated GRID in Index.html + Added buttons and card style in Index.html + Updated Portfolio, Cases and Index images + Content Translation + Define GRID in Portfolio.html
+- ✅ Updated GRID in Index.html + Added buttons and card style in Index.html + Updated Portfolio, Cases and Index images + Content Translation + Defined GRID in Portfolio.html
 - ✅ Added favicon
 - ✅ Added readme.md
 - ✅ Improve the order of style.css elements